 - 4.7.2 Prohibition.
 Diversion and tampering are prohibited. - 4.7.3 Specific Prohibited Diversions to Sewers.
-The following must not be connected to a District sewer facility (or to a building sewer or building drain that in turn is connected directly or indirectly to a District sewer facility): roof downspouts, exterior foundation drains, areaway drains, car wash pads not covered by a roof, or other sources of surface runoff or ground water.

-4.7.4 Penalties for Diversion or Tampering.
+The following must not be connected to a District sewer facility (or to a building sewer or building drain that in turn is connected directly or indirectly to a District sewer facility): roof downspouts, exterior foundation drains, areaway drains, car wash pads not covered by a roof, or other sources of surface runoff or ground water. - 4.7.4 Penalties for Diversion or Tampering.
 Diversion and tampering are crimes under the California Penal Code and are violations of the Water Code and the Civil Code.
 Diversion and tampering may be subject to charges and penalties, as well as referral to the District Attorney for criminal prosecution.
 All charges and penalties shall be applicable and collected in accordance with section 14 and Exhibit B, Schedule of Rates and Charges and pursuant to all other applicable laws and regulations.

-4.8 METER TESTING
+METER TESTING 4.8

-4.8.1 If a water or recycled water meter fails to register during any period or is known to register inaccurately, the customer shall be charged using a reasonable average daily consumption based on prior consumption or other reasonable calculation in the absence of historical consumption data.
-Upon the customer's written demand and payment of a testing deposit, the District will examine and test the meter through which water or recycled water is being furnished to determine whether it is correctly registering the amount of water or recycled water being delivered through it.
+If a water or recycled water meter fails to register during any period or is known to register inaccurately, the District may charge the customer using historical

-4.8.2 If the District determines the meter to register over two percent (2%) more water than actually passes through it, then the District shall properly adjust the meter or replace the meter, return the deposit, and adjust the customer's bill accordingly.
-If the meter registers not more than two percent (2%) more water than actually passes through it, then the District will retain the deposit as the testing cost.
+- consumption data or, in the absence of historical consumption data, a reasonable average daily consumption based on prior consumption or other reasonable calculation. - 4.8.2 Upon a customer's written demand and payment of a testing deposit, the District shall examine and test the original meter through which water or recycled water is being furnished to determine whether it is correctly registering the amount of water or recycled water being delivered through it.
+If the District determines the original meter is not correctly registering the amount of water or recycled water being delivered through it, the District shall replace the meter.
+The cost of the new meter will be the testing deposit. - 4.8.3 If the District determines the meter is registering over two percent (2%) more water than actually passes through it, then the District shall return the deposit and adjust the customer's bill accordingly. - If the District determines the meter is registering less than or equal to two percent (2%) more water than actually passes through it, the District may retain the deposit as the testing cost.

-4.9 FIRE HYDRANTS
+FIRE HYDRANTS AND PRIVATE FIRELINES 4.9